Hemant-Agrahari/Preparation-one-september/JavaScript/JavaScript-Basis/theory.md

 “You pass a starting index, the number of elements to remove, and optionally elements to add at that position.”

 Q.What is event loop?
-The Event Loop in JavaScript is a mechanism that handles asynchronous operations (like setTimeout, promises, fetch calls, etc.) by continuously checking and executing tasks from different queues.
+Ans:

-Since JavaScript is single-threaded (executes one thing at a time), the Event Loop makes it possible to do tasks like waiting for a timer, handling user clicks, or fetching data without blocking the main thread
+The event loop is a mechanism in JavaScript that allows it to handle asynchronous operations while keeping it single-threaded.
+It’s how JavaScript manages tasks like handling user interactions, network requests, or timers without blocking the main thread.”

-How it works (Step by Step)
+✅ How it works:

-Call Stack (Execution stack)

-Where JavaScript executes code line by line.

-Example: console.log("Hello") goes here first.

-Web APIs / Background APIs

-Browser provides APIs (like setTimeout, fetch, DOM events).

-When you call them, they run outside the call stack.

-Callback / Task Queue (Message Queue)

-Once a Web API finishes (e.g., timer done, data fetched), the callback is moved here.

-Event Loop

-Constantly checks:
-👉 “Is the Call Stack empty?”

-If yes, it pushes the next task from the Queue into the Call Stack.

-If no, it waits.
+1.“JavaScript has a call stack, where it executes functions one by one.”
+2.“When an asynchronous operation like setTimeout() or a network request happens, it’s sent to a Web API or environment to wait.”

+3.“Once the operation is complete, its callback is added to a task queue (or callback queue).”

+4.“The event loop continuously checks if the call stack is empty, and if it is, it takes the first callback from the queue and pushes it onto the stack for execution.

 Q.What is prototype?
+Ans:
-In JavaScript, Prototype is a built-in object that every function and object gets automatically.
-It is used to share properties and methods across all instances created from a constructor function.
+In JavaScript, a prototype is an object that every function and object has by default.
+It’s used to add properties and methods that can be shared across instances.
+This is how JavaScript implements inheritance and allows objects to access properties or methods from other objects.”

-Think of it like a blueprint or a parent object from which other objects can inherit methods and properties
+✅ Key points:

+Prototype chain:
+“When you try to access a property or method on an object, JavaScript first looks at the object itself.
+If it’s not found, it looks up to its prototype, and then to the prototype’s prototype, and so on.
+This is called the prototype chain.”

+Adding methods via prototype:
+“You can define a method once on a prototype, and all objects created from that constructor can access it without having to define it again.”

 Q.What is Temporary Dead Zone?
-The Temporary Dead Zone (TDZ) is the time between when a variable is hoisted and when it is initialized in JavaScript.

-Variables declared with let and const are hoisted (like var), but they are not initialized with a default value (undefined).

-During this time (before initialization), if you try to access the variable → it throws a ReferenceError.

-This period is called the Temporary Dead Zone (TDZ).
+Ans:Temporary Dead Zone, or TDZ, is a behavior in JavaScript that happens with variables declared using let and const.
+It’s the time between the start of the block and the point where the variable is declared, where the variable exists but cannot be accessed yet.
+If you try to use it before it's declared, JavaScript will throw a ReferenceError

 Q.What is the difference between spead and rest operator?
-Both spread and rest operators use three dots (...), but their purpose is different.
+Ans:
+The spread operator (...) and the rest operator (...) look the same, but they are used in different situations and have opposite purposes.”

+✅ Spread Operator:

-Spread Operator is used to expand an array or object into individual elements.
-For example, when passing an array into a function:
+Used to expand or spread elements of an array or object into individual elements.

-let nums = [1, 2, 3];
-console.log(Math.max(...nums)); // 3
+Commonly used when combining arrays, copying objects, or passing arguments.

+✅ Rest Operator:

-Rest Operator is used to collect multiple elements into a single array.
-For example, when a function takes many arguments: function sum(...numbers) {
+Used to collect multiple elements into a single array or object.
-  return numbers.reduce((a, b) => a + b, 0);
-}
-console.log(sum(1, 2, 3, 4)); // 10

-Q.What is the difference loaclstorage session storage and cookies?
-LocalStorage, SessionStorage, and Cookies are all used to store data in the browser, but they differ in size, expiry, and usage.”

-🔹 1.
-LocalStorage

-Stores data in the browser with no expiry.

-Data stays even after closing/reopening the browser.

-Storage limit ≈ 5–10 MB.

-Only accessible on the client-side (JavaScript). localStorage.setItem("name", "Rahul");
-console.log(localStorage.getItem("name")); // Rahul

-2. SessionStorage

-Similar to LocalStorage, but data lasts only for the browser tab/session.

-Once the tab or window is closed → data is cleared.

-Storage limit ≈ 5 MB.
-sessionStorage.setItem("user", "Sneha");
-console.log(sessionStorage.getItem("user")); // Sneha

-3. Cookies

-Small pieces of data (≈ 4 KB).

-Can have an expiry date set by the server or client.

-Sent with every HTTP request → often used for authentication, sessions, tracking.

-Accessible by both client (JavaScript) and server. document.cookie = "token=abc123; expires=Fri, 31 Dec 2025 12:00:00 UTC";
+Commonly used in function parameters to gather arguments or in destructuring assignments.

 Q. What is an Event Handler?
-An event handler is a function in JavaScript that is executed when a specific event occurs, such as a user clicking a button, typing in a text box, or submitting a form.
+Ans:An event handler is a function in JavaScript that is executed when a specific event occurs, such as a user clicking a button, typing in a text box, or submitting a form.
 It allows us to make web pages interactive by responding to user actions or browser events

 Q. What is Event Delegation?
 Event delegation is a technique in JavaScript where instead of attaching event handlers to multiple child elements, we attach a single event handler to their parent element.
 The event bubbles up from the child to the parent, and we handle it there.
 This improves performance and makes the code easier to manage